slamora/brackets-wiki/Extension-Manager-Workflows.md

 he sees in the file tree that a main.js, a package.json, a README, and other boilerplate files have already been created for his extension.

+> (js) My interpretation here is that we are promoting the Create workflow pretty highly.
+> I'll reserve judgement once we get to mockups, but I'm not sold on foregrounding this
+> since most users won't be authoring their own extensions.
+Maybe we instead have a
+> Brackets developers extension or some other mechanism to enable this workflow without
+> adding noise for our typical user.

 He starts writing and debugging the extension, and loves how easy it is to get it working.
 As he's working on the extension, he checks it directly into GitHub from Brackets using the extension he had installed earlier.